gitlabhq/gitlabhq/doc/gitlab-geo/troubleshooting.md

         # remove old entries to your primary gitlab in known_hosts
         ssh-keyscan -R your-primary-gitlab.example.com

+- How do I fix the message, "ERROR:  replication slots can only be used if max_replication_slots > 0"?

+  - This means that the `max_replication_slots` PostgreSQL variable needs to be set on the primary database.
+In GitLab 9.4, we have made this setting default to 1.
+You may need to increase this value if you have more Geo secondary nodes.
+Be sure to restart PostgreSQL for this to take effect.
+See the [PostgreSQL replication setup](database.md#postgresql-replication) guide for more details.

+- How do I fix the message, "FATAL:  could not start WAL streaming: ERROR:  replication slot "geo_secondary_my_domain_com" does not exist"?

+  - This occurs when PostgreSQL does not have a replication slot for the secondary by that name.
+You may want to rerun the [replication process](database.md) on the secondary.

 Visit the primary node's **Admin Area ➔ Geo Nodes** (`/admin/geo_nodes`) in your browser.
 We perform the following health checks on each secondary node to help identify if something is wrong: